-Figure 5a-h depicts the distributions for several parameters from Table 5 for control versus SWS days.
-These eight parameters are either significant across much of the domain (VT and TT), demonstrate larger relative changes on SWS days (MLCAPE and MLLCL), and/or are traditional operational severe wind forecasting tools (DCAPE, TEI, WNDG, MICROB).
+Figure 5a-h depict the distributions for several parameters from Table 5 for control vs. SWS days.
+These eight parameters are significant across much of the domain (VT and TT), demonstrate larger relative changes on SWS days (MLCAPE and MLLCL), and/or are traditional operational severe-wind forecasting tools (DCAPE, TEI, WNDG, MICROB).
 However, as the distributions clearly illustrate, any difference in the mean values between the control days and SWS days is small compared to the spread about their means.
 This results in the characteristically low SNR described in the Sect.
-1. Any attempt to establish a forecasting value indicative of pulsewind potential will yield many missed events occurring beneath the threshold and/or false alarms associated with control days above it.
+1. Any attempt to establish a forecasting value indicative of pulse-wind potential will yield many missed events occurring beneath the threshold and/or false alarms associated with control days above it.

-Thus, Fig. 6 employs the OR to characterize the relative skill that some knowledge of the convective environment can contribute to a severe versus nonsevere designation.
+Thus, Fig. 6 employs the OR to characterize the relative skill that some knowledge of the convective environment can contribute to a severe vs. non-severe designation.
 For each variable in Fig. 5, a progressively larger value is selected, and the OR is calculated at each step.
 Figure 6 displays the OR as well as both the numerator and denominator terms for each iteration.
-High ORs can often result when a near-zero number of severe events exist below the threshold inflating the OR calculation.
-In these situations, the OR is indicating that severe weather is very unlikely, rather than that the severe weather risk is enhanced.
-These results are not particularly useful because forecasters would not have needed a decision-support tool in these environments in the first place.
+High ORs can often result when a near-zero number of severe events exist below the threshold inflating